Andrey Lugovoy: Alexander Litvinenko poisoning

 Lugovoy met with Litvinenko on the day Litvinenko fell ill (1 November 2006).
 Litvinenko died later in November from radiation poisoning caused by polonium-210, and, on 22 May 2007, British officials charged Lugovoy with Litvinenko's murder, announcing they would seek his extradition from Russia.
 Russia declined to extradite Lugovoy, citing that extradition of citizens is not allowed under the Russian constitution.

 Lugovoy had visited London at least three times in the month before Litvinenko's death and met with him four times.
 Lugovoy met with Litvinenko on the day he fell ill (1 November).
-Traces of polonium-210 have been discovered in all three hotels where Lugovoy stayed after flying to London on 16 October, in the Pescatori restaurant, Dover Street, Mayfair, where Lugovoy is understood to have dined before 1 November and aboard two aircraft on which he had traveled.
+Traces of polonium-210 were discovered in all three hotels where Lugovoy stayed after flying to London on 16 October; in the Pescatori restaurant, Dover Street, Mayfair, where Lugovoy is understood to have dined before 1 November; and aboard two aircraft on which he had traveled.
 He was treated at a Moscow hospital for suspected radiation poisoning but declined to say whether he had been contaminated with polonium-210, the substance that led to Litvinenko's death on 23 November 2006.